 - Are you disciplined enough to open a new business bank account, document your expenses, separate your business from your personal transactions, and register for payroll to pay yourself?
 If this is your only “no,” consider hiring a good accountant (me) to whip you into S-corp shape.
 While these tasks can seem daunting at first, they can become easier with good software (Quickbooks Online) and a good teacher (me again).

 If you answered yes to all of these questions, an S-corporation may be right for you.
-If you live in Illinois, contact me and I’ll help you get through the paperwork!
+If you live in Illinois, book a free consultation today and I’ll help you get through the paperwork!